 - Reflecting on how the new reaction met your needs versus the original reaction you wanted to give

-In my last post, we identified how to use ABC PLEASE and opposite action.
+.
 Today, I want to talk more about some of these amazing ways to help you regulate those emotions.
 Why?
 For starters, different things work for different people.
 Second, by having options to try, you can find what works best for you.
 With all these options, take some time to practice some of them (there I go with practicing again) to determine which ones you find helps your brain out the best.

 Coping Skills Alert!

 STOPP is one of those magical acronyms I teach all my clients, young and old.
 Remember when your teacher would tell you “slow down and think about what you need to solve this problem?”
 STOPP follows similar principles of slowing down, recognizing what is going on, and looking at what are your options on how to react to that information.
 Cool, isn’t it?
 Lets take some time to explore STOPP a bit deeper.

 Slow Down and STOPP!

 The S in STOPP stands for just that: stop what you are doing!
 By stopping what you are doing when you recognize your emotions are getting out and ahead of you, you are doing several things.
 First, you are allowing your darn amygdala to share what the heck it is feeling.
 Listening to that darn amygdala is allowing you to validate yourself and what you are feeling.
 Dare I say it, you acknowledge what you are feeling (emotional regulation 101 baby!).
 Second, you give your prefrontal cortex the ability to catch up with what that darn amygdala is doing.
 Getting your prefrontal cortex and your darn amygdala in the same place and at the same party, helps prepare the rest of your brain (and body) for the next step.